adewale2018/simple_calculator_with_javascript/README.md

-## `A sIMPLE CALCULATOR BUILT WITH PURE JAVASCRIPT`
+## `A SIMPLE CALCULATOR BUILT WITH PURE JAVASCRIPT`

-### `The calculator can perform simple operations on numbers like addition
+### `The calculator can perform simple operations on numbers` like addition
- subtraction, multiplication and division.`
+ subtraction, multiplication and division.

 ### Link To View The Project: